 Japan’s future-tech society has created many solutions to keep a nation looking its best, but when you’re living in a foreign country sometimes even the simplest tasks like doing laundry can be difficult to understand.
 Have no fear, though — PLAZA HOMES is here to help you by walking you through the many ways you can do your laundry in Japan.

 To turn on the washing machine, press the (usually largest) button with the word 電源 (“power”) on it.
 Depending on the machine the power button may instead be labeled with the word "入" and a separate off button labeled "切".

 After you’ve turned on the machine, you will need to select a washing course by repeatedly pushing the コース button to cycle through the options.
 Almost all of your washing can be done with one of the following settings.

-See from the right side on the photo
+See the photo from the right to the left

 Drying Your Clothes in Japan

 Depending on where you live, how you dry your clothes will differ.
 Many high-rise or upscale apartments will have ordinances in the rental agreement about where you’re permitted to hang your clothes.
 Some only allow outside drying if done on racks that are not visible to outside neighbors, while others forbid it entirely.

 If your residence doesn’t allow outside drying, then you will likely be provided with an alternative method.
 Luxury homes and apartments (like those listed on PLAZA HOMES) will almost always include a washer and dryer.
 You can also choose to rent a dryer from Tokyo Lease Corporation, which assists expats in Tokyo with maintaining the comforts of home while living overseas in Japan.
 You can also of course purchase one and sell it later when it is no longer needed.

 If your residence doesn’t let you dry your clothes outside nor provide a dryer, then it will likely include a heated air dryer built into the bathroom vent along with a rod that can be hung across the room to hang a compact Japanese drying rack.